Where to find the sublime lavender fields of France

 French lavender is bigger than English lavender and is more colourful and the scent is slightly piney and sweet and often described as camphor-smelling.
 English lavender is hardier than the French and will grow better and survive colder winters and has a sweeter smell.

 Known by its Latin name Lavandula angustifolia is what many people in the aroma industry refer to as “true” lavender..
 This variety is a widely grown garden plant and produces an essential oil that is delicate, floral, and a bit sweet.

 English lavender can be used in all types of culinary dishes and personal care products as the scent and taste are somewhat sweeter than French lavender.

 French Lavender – Lavandin – Hybrid Lavender

 Lavandin is a naturally occurring hybrid between two lavender species: Lavandula angustifolia and Lavandula latifolia also called “Spike Lavender.
-Spike lavender is the type of lavender grown in France.
-It is a pungent smelling lavender that produces up to 10x more essential oil than English lavender.
+Spike lavender is a type of lavender grown in France.
+It is a pungent-smelling lavender that produces up to 10x more essential oil than English lavender.